Probation Violation in Placer County

 - Violating a restraining order

-We have decades of experience providing criminal defense in Nevada County.
+We have decades of experience providing criminal defense in Placer County.
 Let us put that experience to work for you.
 Contact us today at (530) 836-5062.